he426100/awesome-stars-he426100/README.md

 *   [bcosorg/bcos](https://github.com/bcosorg/bcos) - BCOS平台（Be Credible, Open & Secure）

+## PowerShell

+*   [Raphire/Win10Debloat](https://github.com/Raphire/Win10Debloat) - A simple powershell script to remove bloatware apps from windows 10/11, disable telemetry, bing in windows search aswell as perform various other changes to declutter the windows 10/11 experience.

+*   [pxlrbt/move-wsl](https://github.com/pxlrbt/move-wsl) - Easily move your WSL distros VHDX file to a new location.

+*   [ScoopInstaller/Extras](https://github.com/ScoopInstaller/Extras) - 📦 The Extras bucket for Scoop.

+*   [ScoopInstaller/Scoop](https://github.com/ScoopInstaller/Scoop) - A command-line installer for Windows.

 ## Makefile

 *   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers